SSoundSlicr

 Does SoundSlicr upload my audio?

-The MVP is designed for browser-based processing without an intentional backend upload step for silence removal.
+The current version is designed for browser-based processing without an intentional backend upload step for silence removal.

 Why did it remove part of a word?